FarmBot-Docs/farmbot-genesis/v1.6/manufacturing/pre-assembly/tools/seed-injector.md

 ---
 title: "Seed Injector"
 slug: "seed-injector"
-description: "Pre-assembly instructions for the Genesis and Genesis XL seed injector"
+description: "Pre-assembly and packing instructions for the seed injector"
 ---

 * toc